San Ysidro McDonald's massacre: End of incident

 Immediately after shooting Huberty, Foster relayed to other responding officers he had killed the perpetrator and that his focus remained on the motionless suspect.
 Nonetheless, as so many rounds had been expended from different firearms within the restaurant, police were not completely certain the sole perpetrator was deceased.
 Entering the restaurant approximately one minute later, a police sergeant focused his gun upon Huberty as he noted the movements of a wounded girl.
 When asked if the deceased male was the suspect, the girl nodded her head.
 Although Huberty was evidently deceased, as a precaution, an officer turned his body face-down and handcuffed his wrists behind his back.

 The entire incident had lasted for 77 minutes, during which time Huberty fired a minimum of 257 rounds of ammunition, killing 20 people and wounding as many others, one of whom was pronounced brain dead upon arrival at hospital and died the following day.
 Seventeen of the victims were killed inside the restaurant and four in the immediate vicinity.
 Only ten individuals inside the restaurant were uninjured—six of whom had hidden inside the basement utility room.

 Joshua Coleman receives medical assistance, c.
 5:20 p.m.

 Several victims had tried to stanch their own wounds and/or the wounds of their companions with napkins—often in vain.
 Of the fatalities, thirteen died from gunshot wounds to the head, seven from gunshots to the chest, and one victim, eight-month-old Carlos Reyes, from a single 9mm gunshot to the back.
 The victims, whose ages ranged from four months to 74 years, were predominantly, though not exclusively, of Mexican or Mexican-American ancestry, reflecting local demographics.

 Prior to shooting several of his victims, Huberty had shouted accusations or insults.
 On one occasion, he had also shouted that he himself did not deserve to live, but that he was taking care of this matter.
 Although Huberty had repeatedly shouted throughout his shooting spree that he had been a veteran of the Vietnam War, he had never actually served in any military branch.

 Initial reports issued by the San Diego Police Department following the massacre indicated that everyone injured or killed within the restaurant had been shot by Huberty in the initial minutes after he had first entered the restaurant.
-This claim was hotly disputed by survivors, who stated Huberty had shot both wounded and unwounded people over 40 minutes after he had first opened fire.
+This claim was hotly disputed by survivors, who stated Huberty had shot both wounded and unwounded people more than 40 minutes after he had first opened fire.